 Question 5: How many credits are required for the BAS degree?

-Each BAS degree requires a total of 120 credit hours.
+Each Bachelor's degree requires a total of 120 credit hours.
 60 credits will come from the Associate's degree.
-The remaining portion of the BAS degree is 60 credits with a minimum of 39 credits at the 3000/4000 course level; for a total degree of 120 credits.
-Refer to the BAS Planning Guide for your program of interest more information.
+The remaining portion of the Bachelor's degree is 60 credits; for a total degree of 120 credits.
+Refer to the Bachelor Degree Planning Guide for your program of interest more information.

 Question 6: Will it be possible to apply upper level course work (3000/4000) that was completed at a regionally accredited college or university to the BAS at EFSC?

 Credits such as these will be evaluated on a case-by-case basis upon receipt of an official transcript to determine the application toward the BAS degree.

 Question 7: Will a Health Sciences type of A.S. degree be required for the BAS degrees that have a healthcare focus?

 The Advanced Allied Health Specialization is open to students with a healthcare related Associate in Science (A.S.) degree or by exception with an Associate in Arts (A.A.) degree after consultation with the Program Director.
 Students with A.A. degrees who wish to pursue healthcare management are encouraged to pursue the Bachelor of Applied Science in Organizational Management Healthcare Management Specialization.